-On March 10, 2020, the Company entered into a License Agreement (the "License Agreement") with Arctic Vision (Hong Kong) Limited ("Arctic Vision").
-Pursuant to the License Agreement, the Company has granted an exclusive license to Arctic Vision to develop, distribute, promote, market and commercialize XIPERE, subject to specified exceptions, in China, Hong Kong, Macau, Taiwan and South Korea (the "Arctic Territory").
-Under the terms of the License Agreement, neither party may commercialize XIPERE in the other party's territory.
+On March 10, 2020, the Company entered into a License Agreement (the "Arctic Vision License Agreement") with Arctic Vision (Hong Kong) Limited ("Arctic Vision").
+Pursuant to the Arctic Vision License Agreement, the Company has granted an exclusive license to Arctic Vision to develop, distribute, promote, market and commercialize XIPERE, subject to specified exceptions, in China, Hong Kong, Macau, Taiwan and South Korea (the "Arctic Territory").
+Under the terms of the Arctic Vision License Agreement, neither party may commercialize XIPERE in the other party's territory.
 Arctic Vision has agreed to use commercially reasonably efforts to pursue development and commercialization of XIPERE for indications associated with uveitis in the Arctic Territory.
 In addition, upon receipt of the Company's consent, Arctic Vision will have the right, but not the obligation, to develop and commercialize XIPERE for additional indications in the Arctic Territory.

-Pursuant to the License Agreement, Arctic Vision paid the Company an upfront payment of \$4.0 million in March 2020.
+Pursuant to the Arctic Vision License Agreement, Arctic Vision paid the Company an upfront payment of \$4.0 million in March 2020.
 In December 2021, the Company received a milestone payment of \$4.0 million following the receipt of FDA approval of XIPERE in the United States.
 In addition, Arctic Vision has agreed to pay the Company up to \$22.5 million in development and sales milestones.
-Further, during the applicable royalty term, the Company will also be entitled to receive tiered royalties of ten to twelve percent of net sales based on achieving certain annual net sales thresholds in the Territory, subject to customary reductions, payable on a product-by-product and country-by-country basis, commencing at launch in such country and lasting until the latest of (i) the date that all valid claims within the licensed patent rights covering XIPERE have expired, (ii) the date of the loss of marketing or regulatory exclusivity of XIPERE in a given country, or (iii) ten years from the first commercial sale of XIPERE in a given country.
+Further, during the applicable royalty term, the Company will also be entitled to receive tiered royalties of ten to twelve percent of net sales based on achieving certain annual net sales thresholds in the Territory, subject to customary reductions, payable on a product-byproduct and country-by-country basis, commencing at launch in such country and lasting until the latest of (i) the date that all valid claims within the licensed patent rights covering XIPERE have expired, (ii) the date of the loss of marketing or regulatory exclusivity of XIPERE in a given country, or (iii) ten years from the first commercial sale of XIPERE in a given country.
+The Company's rights to these royalties and milestone payments have been sold pursuant to the terms and conditions of the Purchase and Sale Agreement described in Note 13 to the financial statements.